SAP-samples/btp-sf-extension-adv-event-mesh/documentation/Prerequisites/README.md

 ## On SAP SuccessFactors Side

-- You have a dedicated SAP SuccessFactors company instance.
+- You have a dedicated SAP SuccessFactors company instance
-- To configure the integration on the SAP SuccessFactors system side, you need a user with administrator permissions.
+- To configure the integration on the SAP SuccessFactors system side, you need a user with administrator permissions